Mermade/openapi-gui/README.md

 #### CLI options

 ```
+-d, --definition    serve the given OAS definition
+-l, --launch        start a web-browser pointing to the GUI
 -p, --port          specify the port to run on, defaults to $PORT or 3000
--l, --launch        start a web-browser pointing to the GUI
--d, --definition    serve the given OAS definition
+-w, --write         enable writing back to the source definition (in yaml)
 ```

 To run in a Docker container, see the [wiki](https://github.com/Mermade/openapi-gui/wiki/Docker).